 The Pyrenean Observatory of Climate Change (OPCC) and the Nouvelle-Aquitaine Region, curret Presidency of the Working Community of the Pyrenees (CTP), invite you to the 2º International Colloquium on Climate Change in mountain areas, PYRADAPT 2017, scheduled for November 7th and 8th 2017 at Le Bellevue Congress Center of Biarritz.

 This colloquium aims to be a moment of meeting and exchange of knowledge between the scientific community and various technical entities (public research institutes, universities, technical agencies, associations and government technical bodies) to update the bases of Knowledge on impacts, vulnerabilities and adaptation to climate change on mountain areas in order to enhance climate change adaptation in the Pyrenees.

 This 2ºInternational colloquium aims to build on the 1st Colloquium on Climate Change in mountain areas hold in Pamplona in November 2013.
 The presentations and conclusions of the first International Colloquium are available on the website: http: //www.opcc-ctp.org/opcc_event/index_en.html.

-The conclusions of the Colloquium will also be published and they will feed a report on the state of the art of knowledge of the climate change in the Pyrenees, which will be presented at the 7 sectoral workshops foreseen by the OPCC throughout 2018.
+The conclusions of the Colloquium will also be published and they will feed a report on the state of the art of knowledge of climate change impacts and vulnerabilities in the Pyrenees, which will be presented at the 7 sectoral workshops foreseen by the OPCC .